abond936/My-Journal/docs/PROJECTnew.md

 The Image Integration system serves as the bridge between the journal and external photo services, enabling users to seamlessly incorporate their existing photo collections into their journal entries.

+**Development Note:** The current implementation uses a local file system proxy to mock an external service like OneDrive.
+API routes (`/api/photos/...`) read directly from the local hard drive for development and testing purposes.
+This allows for the development of front-end features without requiring live cloud credentials.

 The system is designed to:

 1. Connect with external photo services (Google Photos, OneDrive) to access existing photo collections